Bartvds/demo-travis-gh-pages/README.md

 **Warning** pre-release version: testing in other projects, polishing the text, spotting typos etc.

-**Note** If you have some results with this then please leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues).
+**Note** If you have any questions or feedback then feel free to leave a [ticket](https://github .com/Bartvds/demo-travis-gh-pages/issues).

 -	View the [source repos](https://github.com/Bartvds/demo-travis-gh-pages/).
 -	Check the result on [github.io](http://bartvds.github.io/demo-travis-gh-pages).

 ## Intro

-This guide describes a setup to use [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [github pages](https://pages.github.com/) after you commit your sources to a specific branch of your repository.
+This guide describes a setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [github pages](https://pages.github.com/) after you commit your sources to a specific branch of your repository.

 The functionality depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and an encrypted OAuth token.

-Using this you can automate exporting documentation for an code project, or publish any other static site you build with grunt.
+Using this you can automate exporting documentation for your project or publish any other static site you build with Grunt.

 The build triggers after every commit to the specified branch, and will also re-publish your site after you merge a Pull Request or after using the code editor on github.com.
 This is a simple form of *continuous integration*.

 This example uses Grunt but most of the information is valid for other task runners, except you'd need to find a plugin that can use an OAuth token to push content to github.

 ## Demo

-You are looking at it!

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.

-Check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch and view [the result](http://bartvds.github.io/demo-travis-gh-pages) in your browser.
+View [the result](http://bartvds.github.io/demo-travis-gh-pages) in your browser, and check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch to see the output.

-This bare-bones demo will render the `README.md` to html using [grunt-markdown](https://www.npmjs.org/package/grunt-markdown).
+This bare-bones demo will render the `README.md` to html using [grunt-markdown](https://www.npmjs.org/package/Grunt-markdown).
 This is a simple example to show the general process, but the flow can be used with any site generator (for example we use it with [docpad](http://docpad.org/)).

-There are so many great grunt plugins anything is possible, and if that is not enough you can use grunt to work with pretty much any npm module or shell command.
+There are so many great Grunt plugins anything is possible, and if that is not enough you can use Grunt to work with pretty much any npm module or shell command.

 ## Prerequisites